-We could lower our ratings on Duke Energy and its subsidiaries over the next 24 months if its consolidated financial measures weaken, including FFO to debt that weakens to below 15%.
-We could also lower the ratings if Duke Energy's business risk increases because of additional regulatory lag, more stringent environmental rules related to its coal exposure, if we conclude that the company's regulatory risk management in its key states has weakened, or if the company shifts its strategic focus away from its predominantly lower risk regulated utility operations.
+We could lower our ratings on Duke Energy and its subsidiaries over the next 9 to 12 months if its consolidated financial measures weaken, including FFO to debt weakening to below 15%.
+This could occur if the company experiences regulatory setbacks in its key regulatory jurisdictions. including in the Carolinas.
+This could also occur if its efforts to counteract the negative cash flow effects of COVID-19 stall, or if it accelerates its elevated capital spending beyond our base-case expectations.
+Furthermore, we could lower the ratings if Duke Energy's business risk increases because of more stringent environmental rules related to its coal ash exposure, if we conclude that the company's regulatory risk management in its key states has weakened, or if the company shifts its strategic focus away from its predominantly lower-risk regulated utility operations.